-Magento Commerce Cloud (former Magento Enterprise Cloud) is acloud-based ecommerce solution that supports all Magento Commerce features and is run on Amazon Web Services (AWS) with some added features.
+Magento Commerce Cloud (formerly Magento Enterprise Cloud) is a cloud-based ecommerce solution that supports all Magento Commerce features and is run on Amazon Web Services (AWS) with some added features.
 If you are looking for an advanced solution with unmatched functionality, 24/7 support, easy customization, and hosting solution, consider using Magento Cloud.

 Magento Commerce and Commerce Cloud are used by large companies and enterprises with huge website traffic volumes.
 The cost of running a store on these two editions depends on GMV (gross merchandise value).

 To discover more about the main differences between Magento 2 Commerce vs Open Source vs Commerce Cloud check out our recent Magento editions comparison.

 Now that you know the difference between these three editions, the next question is: what does the TCO mean and how do you calculate it?